Key takeaways

 How to see a doctor without insurance

 First and foremost, people should not avoid going to the doctor strictly because of cost.
 It could cost your health and your wallet more down the line if you postpone getting the care you need.
 Even if you don’t have health insurance, you can still see a doctor and receive medical treatment—preventive care, acute care, urgent care, or emergency care.
 The difficult part is to find services that are affordable.
-Surveys have shown that most providers will provide you with pricing information upfront before scheduling.
-This allows you to shop for the best price and limit surprises in terms of the cost of a doctor’s visit.
+Surveys have shown that most providers will provide you with pricing information upfront before scheduling, particularly if you are uninsured.
+This knowledge allows you to shop for the best price and limit surprises regarding the cost of a doctor’s visit.
+Quoting out-of-pocket costs with marketplace or high-deductible plans is a little more complex, and not every healthcare provider is willing to do this before the visit.

 How much does it cost to see a doctor without insurance?

-Unfortunately, if you’re uninsured, getting medical care can be quite costly.
-Just how costly is difficult to determine, as it varies by the medical issue you’re having, type of provider you’re seeing, and where you live.
-While debt.org lists the average cost of a doctor visit somewhere between $70 and $250, this number rises if you need additional testing or prescriptions.
-It can be astronomical should you need to visit the emergency room.
+Unfortunately, getting medical care can be quite costly if you’re uninsured.
+Just how costly is difficult to determine, as it varies by the medical issue you’re having, the type of provider you’re seeing, and where you live.
+While debt.org lists the average cost of a doctor visit somewhere between $150 and $400, this number rises if you need additional testing or prescriptions.
+It can be astronomical if you need to visit the emergency room.
 The healthcare costs for various accidents and illnesses can add up quickly when you factor in billable items like blood tests, X-rays, and ambulance rides.
 Many people end up being surprised by large bills after a medical event.

 The average cost for diagnostic tests can also vary by quite a bit depending on your region and where you went.
 According to the Healthcare Bluebook, a database that compiles rates, a blood count lab test can range anywhere between $15 and $100, a chest X-ray can range between $40 and $250, and a fetal ultrasound can set you back between $89 and $480.
-As you can see, it can be a real challenge to estimate just how much medical care might cost should you end up needing it.
+As you can see, it can be a real challenge to estimate just how much medical care might cost if you need it.

-Just how much you will pay can also depend on where you are receiving care.
-Some clinics can give discounts, or allow you to pay on a sliding scale that is based on your income.
-Community clinics may end up cheaper than going to a direct care provider, and urgent care clinics can be less expensive than a trip to the ER.
-Ultimately, what you will be paying varies a lot on your specific health problem and where you go for treatment.
+However, how much you pay can also depend on where you receive care.
+Some clinics can give discounts or allow you to pay on a sliding scale based on your income.
+Community clinics may be cheaper than a direct care provider, and urgent care clinics are less expensive than ER trips.
+Ultimately, what you will be paying varies significantly by your specific health problem and where you go for treatment.
 Before visiting a clinic, you can “shop around” to compare prices or find out if you can get the treatment you need somewhere cheaper.

-It’s important to call out that there are many people who are uninsured that don’t have to be.
-You can visit healthcare.gov or contact your local department of social services to find out whether you qualify for free or low-cost health insurance.
+It’s important to note that many people are uninsured and don’t have to be.
+You can visit healthcare.gov or contact your local Social Services department to find out whether you qualify for free or low-cost plans through the health insurance marketplace.
+Remember, even with an insurance plan, it is still important to understand that healthcare services will have different costs based on the type of setting in which you seek treatment.

 How expensive is it to see a specialist without insurance?